 No sooner has a FIFA game landed that we are thinking about the next one.
 What could be better?
-Who will be on the cover?
-Will we finally get full Serie A teams?
+When can we play it?

 FIFA 18 was a decent update, but FIFA 17 was the most recent clear evolution of the series with the introduction of the Frostbite game engine and The Journey single player mode.

 If 19 is to be an incremental upgrade, then what else can EA bring to the table?
 Will offsides be called earlier?
 Can we please foul the keeper?
 And will the commentary ever be approaching lifelike?